File Numbers: CDP.25.02, ZBA.26.01 and 19T-26001

 Do written comments on the proposed development carry the same weight as speaking at the statutory public meeting?

-Written comments are submissions which may include letters, or emails, provided by the public, agencies, or interested parties regarding the planning application.
+Yes.
+Written comments are submissions which may include letters, emails or comment sheets, provided by the public, agencies, or interested parties regarding the planning application.
 They form part of the statutory public record for the development application under the Provincial Planning Act and carry the same weight as oral submissions made at the statutory public meeting.

 You may share comments in writing in writing via email to the Planning Branch.